 No Fog, No Breaks

 Unlike glasses, contacts do not become fogged or smudged.
-They allow you to play sports and complete other activities without worrying about breaking your glasses.
+They allow you to play sports and participate in other activities without worrying about breaking your glasses.

-If you do not like the way you look in glasses, contacts can allow you to look the way you want while experiencing clear vision.
+If you do not like the way you look in glasses, contacts can allow you to look the way you want without sacrificing clear vision.

 How do contacts work?

 Contact Lenses Resolve Most Common Refractive Errors and Even Some Cosmetic Concerns

 Nearsightedness makes it difficult to see people, places, or things that are far away because it causes light to focus too early once it enters your eye.
 Contact lenses correct this issue by moving the focus point back onto the retina.

 Farsightedness results when light is focused behind the retina, making close-up objects look blurry while faraway scenes are clear.
 Contact lenses accommodate for this refractive error by ensuring focus falls on the retina.

 Astigmatism is a condition in which the cornea or lens has an irregular shape, making your vision blurry or distorted.
 Although astigmatism cases can be corrected with regular contact lenses, other patients could benefit from toric lenses, rigid gas permeable lenses, hybrid lenses, or specialty contacts.